 The clinical investigation of new drugs is highly regulated by government agencies.
-The standard for the conduct of clinical research and development studies is good clinical practice, which stipulates procedures designed to ensure the quality and integrity of data obtained from clinical testing and to protect the rights and safety of clinical subjects.
-While good clinical practice has not been formally adopted by the FDA or, with certain exceptions, by similar regulatory authorities in other countries, some provisions of good clinical practice have been included in regulations adopted by the FDA.
-Furthermore, in practice, the FDA and many other regulatory authorities require that study results submitted to such authorities be based on studies conducted in accordance with good clinical practice.
+The standard for the conduct of clinical research and development studies is Good Clinical Practice, which stipulates procedures designed to ensure the quality and integrity of data obtained from clinical testing and to protect the rights and safety of clinical subjects.

 Regulatory authorities, including the FDA, have promulgated regulations and guidelines that pertain to applications to initiate trials of products, the approval and conduct of studies, report and record retention, informed consent, applications for the approval of drugs and post-marketing requirements.
 Pursuant to these regulations and guidelines, service providers that assume the obligations of a drug sponsor are required to comply with applicable regulations and are subject to regulatory action for failure to comply with such regulations and guidelines.
 In the United States and Europe, the trend has been in the direction of increased regulation by the applicable regulatory authority.
-We believe that many pharmaceutical companies do not have the resources to comply with all of these regulations and standards and that this has contributed and will continue to contribute to the growth of third-party service providers.

 In providing our services in the United States, we are obligated to comply with FDA requirements governing such activities.
-These include obtaining patient informed consents, verifying qualifications of investigators, reporting patients' adverse reactions to drugs and maintaining thorough and accurate records.
-We must maintain source documents for each study for specified periods, and such documents may be reviewed by the study sponsor and the FDA during audits.
+These include ensuring that the study is approved by an appropriate independent review board (IRB)/Ethics Committee, obtaining patient informed consents, verifying qualifications of investigators, reporting patients' adverse reactions to drugs and maintaining thorough and accurate records.
+We must maintain critical documents for each study for specified periods, and such documents may be reviewed by the study sponsor and the FDA during audits.

 The services we provide outside the United States are ultimately subject to similar regulation by the relevant regulatory authority, including the Medicines Control Agency in the United Kingdom and the Bundesinstitut für Arzneimittel und Medizinprodukte in Germany.
-In addition, our activities in Europe are affected by the Committee for Proprietary Medicinal Products of the European Union, and its successor, the European Medicines Evaluation Agency, which is based in London, England.
+In addition, our activities in Europe are affected by the European Medicines Evaluation Agency, which is based in London, England.

-We must also retain records for each study for specified periods for inspection by the client and by the applicable regulatory authority during audits.
+We must retain records for each study for specified periods for inspection by the client and by the applicable regulatory authority during audits.
 If such audits document that we have failed to comply adequately with applicable regulations and guidelines, it could result in a material adverse effect.
 In addition, our failure to comply with applicable regulation and guidelines, depending on the extent of the failure, could result in fines, debarment, termination or suspension of ongoing research or the disqualification of data, any of which could also result in a material adverse effect.